siddharthanayak2603/ES-335-Assignment-2-2025-Fall/README.md

     y = 3*x1**2 + 2*x2**2 + 9
     ```

     - Implement gradient descent.
-Find the average number of steps it takes to converge to the optimal value for both datasets.
-Visualize the convergence process.
+Find the average number of steps it takes to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
+Visualize the convergence process for 15 steps.
+Choose $\epsilon = 0.001$ for convergence criteria.
 Which dataset takes a larger number of steps to converge, and why?
    - Explore the article [here](https://machinelearningmastery.com/gradient-descent-with-momentum-from-scratch/#:~:text=Momentum%20is%20an%20extension%20to,spots%20of%20the%20search%20space.) on gradient descent with momentum.
 Implement gradient descent with momentum for the above two datasets.
-Visualize the convergence process.
+Visualize the convergence process for 15 steps.
-   - Compare the average number of steps taken with gradient descent with momentum to that of vanilla gradient descent.
+   - Compare the average number of steps taken with gradient descent with momentum to that of vanilla gradient descent to converge to an $\epsilon$-neighborhood of the minimizer for both datasets.
+Choose $\epsilon = 0.001$.
+Write down your observations.

 2. Refer to the [instructor's notebook](https://nipunbatra.github.io/ml-teaching/notebooks/dummy-variables-multi-colinearity.html) on multi-colinearity.
 Use np.linalg.solve instead of np.linalg.inv for the same problem.
 Compare and contrast their usage, which one is better and why? **[1 Mark]**